 “As a 30-year veteran of STEM education, I consider Engineering Education for the Next Generation: A Nature-Inspired Approach among the best resources I have ever seen.
 It combines engineering—an area given more attention in the Next Generation Science Standards—with sustainability—an area demanding more attention in modern society.
 Further, it connects students with nature through biomimicry, and teaches them how to think analogically and creatively—engaging them and empowering them as learners.”

 —Brett Criswell, Ph.D., Assistant Professor of Secondary Education, Science, West Chester University

-To learn more about the book on Amazon, click here.
+To learn more about the book, click here (Amazon) or here (W.W.
+Norton & Co.) or find the book at your local bookstore here.
 All author’s profits from the book are being donated to the work of The Center for Learning with Nature.
 For more information, the Table of Contents, Introduction, and first chapter are also below.

 Chapter 1: Why a Nature-Inspired Approach?

 Makes the case that engineering education is broadly relevant to all students, not just those who may become engineers, and highlights the value of a Nature-inspired approach in terms of meeting Next Generation Science Standards, integrating STEM/STEAM subjects, enhancing college and career preparation, generating student interest, fostering a connection with Nature, re-energizing teachers and their practice, and more.